heniczyna/MLflow_getting_started/README.md

 ![mlflow_terminal](/images/mlflow_terminal.png)
     * Double-check if you have `venv379_mlflow` activated again, if not please use:<br>
     `workon venv379_mlflow`
-8. Install Tensorflow with `pip install tensorflow`
+8. Install TensorFlow with `pip install tensorflow`
 9. Type `python tf_fashion_mnist.py` (or use `Code Runner` extension to `Run Code`)
 10. Go back to your browser `http://127.0.0.1:5000`, refresh if necessary, and see how content has been changed